01 of 08

 Christmas Globe Mantel Piece

 This beautiful Christmas display shouts "Joy to the World," literally!
 We love this charming display using vintage accessories, like stockings and tiny ornaments—but is really brought together by a cute globe.
-This idea comes from from Nesting in the Bluegrass, and we love it.
+This idea comes from Nesting in the Bluegrass, and we love it.
 It's uniquely fun and festive and inclusive, too.